Brynhildr in the Darkness: Astronomy Club

 Kazumi (research number 2670) is a B-rank magic-user specializing in rapid computer hacking and decryption.
-A half-Austrian who speaks Kansai-ben, she infiltrates Ryouta's school and club.
+A half-Austrian who speaks Kansai dialect, she infiltrates Ryouta's school and club.
 Though prone to lewd behavior and sensitive about her physique, she develops genuine feelings for Ryouta, wishing to bear his child as existential proof.
 Her true abilities exceed AAA-rank classification.
 During Loki's assault, she sacrifices herself by hacking Edda's genetic memory—reducing Ryouta to instinctual behavior while her body dissolves.
-Named after Austrian ski jumper Gregor Schlierenzauer, she ultimately survives this ordeal.
+She ultimately survives this ordeal.